-This is just scratching the surface though.
+We’re just scratching the surface though.
 There are a lot of different ways to look at this data and many other metrics to compare.
 We’ve done our best here to include those most relevant for you when planning your next trip.

-To really understand which markets are driving the prices, we must look at each city and this is where we spent the majority of our investigation.
+To really understand which markets are driving the prices, we must look at each city, and this is where we spent the majority of our investigation.
 When drilling down to the city level, we first narrowed our analysis to the 100 cities with the most rental listings.

-The least expensive places are mostly mid-sized cities in the Mid-Atlantic and Midwest.
+The least expensive places include mostly mid-sized cities in the Mid-Atlantic and Midwest.
 Some of the more cost-effective locations are popular tourist destinations, like Philadelphia, which has some of our most important historical landmarks, and Orlando with its popular theme parks.

 We chose three categories for further investigation, rentals with one bed, rentals with two beds, and rentals with three beds.
 Our first grouping would likely attract a solo traveler or a couple on vacation.
 The latter two provide adequate accommodations for a family or group of friends traveling together.
-Again for these comparisons, we’ve only looked at the 100 cities with the most listings to ensure adequate sample size.
+Again for these comparisons, we’ve only looked at the 100 cities with the most listings for potential vacation rentals to ensure adequate sample size.

-For rentals with one bed, major cities such as New York, San Francisco, and areas around LA are among the most expensive.
+For potential vacation rentals with one bed, major cities such as New York, San Francisco, and areas around LA are among the most expensive.
 Though major vacation destinations such as East Hampton, NY, Newport, RI, and Lahaina, HI are still the top three.